zriyansh/signoz.io/src/pages/case-study/blip.md

 And by seeing the trace details in SigNoz, I showed the developers what exactly was going on.
 I showed them the data that was being passed in.
 And now, instead of three minutes, it takes 2 seconds to complete the exact same request.

 ### What made you choose SigNoz over other solutions?
-What solutions were you trying, and then what made you choose SigNoz?

 <LiteYoutubeEmbed id="8b3rutiPnTc" mute={false} />